Builder's Risk

 Did You Know?

-Before starting your project determine who is providing the builder risk policy.
-Should your builder provide you with a certificate of insurance, the certificate should not be mistaken as a substitute for a builder risk coverage.
+Before starting your project, determine who will be providing the builder’s risk policy.
+Should your builder provide you with a certificate of insurance, the certificate should not be mistaken as a substitute for a builder’s risk coverage.

 A builder’s risk insurance policy usually starts on the date when all the contracts are signed and before you break ground, but certain policy provisions may restrict when coverage begins for your project.
 So, make sure you understand what specifically triggers the start of coverage.